davo/awesome-react-framer-x/readme.md

 - [Awesome React](https://github.com/enaqx/awesome-react) - A collection of awesome things regarding React ecosystem.
 - [Discussion forum at discuss.reactjs.org](https://discuss.reactjs.org/) - This forum is a great place for discussion about best practices and application architecture as well as the future of React.
 - [React.js meetup groups](https://www.meetup.com/topics/reactjs/): A great way to learn React.js is to get involved with their amazing community.
-There are more then 500 meetups around the world.
+There are more than 500 meetups around the world.
 Join!
 - [Spectrum.chat/react](https://spectrum.chat/react) - A community of developers, designers and others who love React.js.
 - [Framer React Slack Channel](https://framer.slack.com/app_redirect?channel=react) - If you have questions, resources or just want to share something, join us!